Call for Papers

 PDF Version

-Proposal submissions should be presented in a single PDF to be sent via e-mail to the Special Session Chair and for information to:
+Special Session Proposals submissions should be presented in a single PDF to be sent via e-mail to the Special Session Chairs:

-By means of their submission, all presenters agree to register for and participate to DFT , in case their special session proposal is accepted.
-Prospective authors should adhere to the following deadlines:
+By means of their submission, all presenters/panelists agree to register for and participate to DFTS with at least one full conference registration for each Special Session paper, in case their special session proposal is accepted.

 Special session proposal due ,